Slices of Hanging Cubes

 The Math Behind the Fact:

-It is not to see (using symmetry arguments) that the object you get must be regular.
+It is not hard to see (using symmetry arguments) that the object you get must be regular.
 By analogy with the slice of the 3-cube, the slice of the 4-cube must cut every “face”.
 The number of “faces” of a 4-cube is eight.
 The only regular 8-sided solid is an octahedron.

 Visualizing high dimensional objects can be taxing, but fun!